llm-bible/llm-bible.github.io/_publications/taghavi2023imaginations.markdown

 bibkey: taghavi2023imaginations
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2308.10354"}
-tags: ['Multimodal Models', 'Training Techniques', 'Ethics and Bias', 'Pretraining Methods', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'Ethics and Bias', 'Training Techniques', 'Pretraining Methods', 'Multimodal Models']
 ---
 In this paper, we introduce a novel Artificial Intelligence (AI) system inspired by the philosophical and psychoanalytical concept of imagination as a